Media Defence has launched its 2021 annual report, marking the end of a pivotal year for freedom of expression.

 In our annual report, we reflect on the deteriorating global climate for journalists.
 Moreover, we outline the work we carried out to improve this climate.
 Using infographics, case studies, statistics, and interviews with beneficiaries, we hope to illustrate the crucial role Media Defence plays in protecting media freedom globally.

-– Robert Jobbins, Chair of the Board of Trustees
+– Sarah Bull, Chair of the Board of Trustees

-Last year was both a challenging and successful year for Media Defence, as we began our 2020 – 2024 strategy period.
-We supported 443 cases, of which 241 were new, in 63 countries.
-We also supported 51 new strategic cases and distributed 14 new partner grants, improving the legal context for journalists in the long-term.
+Last year was both a challenging and successful year for Media Defence, as we continued our 2020 – 2024 strategy period.
+We supported 466 cases, of which 124 were new, in 61 countries.
+We also supported 53 new strategic cases and distributed 15 new partner grants, improving the legal context for journalists in the long-term.

-We’re committed to defending journalists who face threats for their reporting, and improving the context in which they work.
-What’s more, we are unique in what we do.
-To date, we’re the only organisation in the world solely focused on providing this crucial help to journalists.
-So, as we enter the second year of our strategy period, we will continue to invest in our role of capacity-builder.
+We are committed to defending journalists under threat for their reporting, and improving the context in which they work.
+Moreover, we are unique in what we do.
+To date, we are the only organisation in the world focusing solely on providing legal defence to independent media.
+Heading into the third year of our strategy period, we will continue investing in our role as a capacity-builder.
 This means funding more partners globally, training lawyers, and developing our resources.

 To view the full report, please click here.